GLOBAL MARKETS-World shares enjoy vintage year, seen gaining more in 2014

 By Marius Zaharia

-LONDON, Dec 31 (Reuters) - World stocks were ending 2013 close to six-year peaks on Tuesday and benchmark bond yields were poised for their first annual rise since 2009 as investors anticipated a further pick-up in global growth.
+LONDON, Dec 31 (Reuters) - World stocks were ending 2013 close to six-year peaks on Tuesday and benchmark bond yields were poised for their first annual rise since 2009 as investors celebrated a pick-up in global growth with expectations of more to come.

-Ultra-easy monetary policies and an improving economic outlook have given equities a vintage year in 2013.
+Thanks to ultra-easy monetary policies and an improving economic outlook, equities have enjoyed a vintage year in 2013.
 Wall Street was on track for its best year since 1997 with a 29 percent gain, while Japan’s Nikkei ended up 56.7 percent and European shares gained 16 percent.

-Assets favoured by investors in economic downturns took a beating in 2013, with falling prices driving top-rated U.S. and German bond yields near their highest levels in around two years and gold limping towards its worst annual performance in three decades.
+Assets favoured by investors in economic downturns took a beating in 2013, with top-rated U.S. and German bond yields trading near the highest in around two years and gold limping towards its worst annual performance in three decades.

 With bets that the economic recovery will continue even as the U.S. central bank steadily trims its bond-buying stimulus and that the euro zone will take more steps towards overcoming its debt crisis, investors look for more of the same in 2014.